-Agriculture and Horticulture Certificates
+Agriculture and Horticulture Certificate

-Precision Agriculture Departmental Certificate (1510D)
+Precision Agriculture Short-Term Technical Certificate (1510D)

-Agricultural sales and service companies are hiring people who have completed coursework in both agriculture and geospatial technologies to develop precision agriculture programs or to provide technical assistance to farmers.
+Agricultural sales and service companies are hiring people who have complete coursework in both agriculture and geospatial technologies to develop precision agriculture programs or to provide technical assistance to farmers.

-The Precision Agriculture certificate is designed to provide the technical background necessary to begin a successful career as a precision agriculture specialist.
+The Precision Agriculture Specialist certificate is designed to provide the technical background necessary to begin a successful career as a Precision Agriculture Specialist.
 This certificate program is designed to address training needs in:

-- Skills needed to use, manage, and manipulate GIS applications. - Hands-on experience using GIS software. - Knowledge of fundamental concepts and issues related to precision agriculture - Skills necessary to conduct precision agricultural analysis
+- Skills needed to use, manage, and manipulate GIS applications - Hands-on experience using GIS software - Knowledge of fundamental concepts and issues related to precision agriculture

+• Skills necessary to conduct precision agricultural analysis

-Students enrolled in Precision Agriculture certificate usually have an associate or bachelor's degree.
+Students enrolled in Precision Agriculture certificate usually have an associate's or bachelor's degree.
 However, coursework included in a certificate program may ultimately be applied for the associate degree in the related technology program.